sts10/radiation/README.md

 }
 ```

+Save your `.bash_profile`.
+MNow when you're back in your terminal, run `source ~/.bash_profile` to refresh your bash profile.

-Then you should be able to enter simply the word `radiation` from any directory and Radiation will run.
+Now you should be able to enter simply the word `radiation` from any directory and Radiation will run.
 When you quit Radiation you'll be returned to the directory you launched Radiation from.

 ### Git Ignore Suggestion